Today, I want to tell you about our Doodle Diaries.

 This post has been a part of the Hoagies’ Gifted Education Page December 2015 Blog Hop: Surviving the Holidays Houseful O’ Gifted.
 Please click the image below to keep on hoppin’!

-Tell me, folks: Do you doodle with your children?
+Tell me: Do you doodle with your children?
 What are your favorite resources?
 Share here!

 - Homeschooling Reflection: Loss of the Big Yellow Bus - January 21, 2021